SIEM: Your Guide to Security Information and Event Management

 Cloud-native SIEM evolution

-With the shift to cloud computing, cloud-native SIEM solutions are becoming more popular.
+With the shift to cloud computing, cloud-native SIEM solutions are becoming more popular, with SIEM recognized as one of the fastest growing cloud-based security services segments.
 These platforms offer better scalability, flexibility, and cost-efficiency for organizations with hybrid or cloud-first environments.

 Advanced analytics capabilities